smartpal-io/smart-degree/README.md

 # Smart Degree

 Smart degree aims to provide a decentralized solution to manage degree.
-The main idea is for a school, or any entity managing diplomas, to store diplomas validation on a blockchain system.
+The main idea is for a school, or any entity managing diplomas, to store diplomas validation proof on a blockchain system.
 Smart Degree currently uses Ethereum as backing blockchain.
 Once a degree is committed on the blockchain, anyone is able to verify if a degree has been validated by the entity.
 For example, an employer can verify qualification of a candidate during a job interview.

 ## Getting Started